oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The roles of the Issuer (of the Referenced Token), the Status Issuer and the Status Provider may be fulfilled by the same entity.
 If not further specified, the term Issuer may refer to an entity acting for all three roles.
 This document describes how an Issuer references a Status List Token and how a Relying Party fetches and validates Status Lists.

-The following diagram depicts the relationship between the involved roles (Relying Party is equivalent to Verifier of {{SD-JWT.VC}}):
+The following diagram depicts the relationship between the involved roles (Relying Party is equivalent to Verifier of {{RFC9901}}):

 ~~~ ascii-art